 Well, it’s time to boot this sucker:

 Some of these items can only be found inside boxes that are opened by shooting them.
-However, some of them might contain exploding dynamite that’ll hurt you.
+However, some of these boxes might contain exploding dynamite that’ll hurt you.
 And there are special items that are essential to finish some levels, like keys and others.
-The enemies are varied and some require more than a simple shot to destroy.
+The enemies are varied and some require more than a simple shot to destroy them.
 However, there are no bosses (except for Dr. Proton himself at the end of each episode).

 The first episode is extremely easy and great for beginners, however the second episode might the hardest and longest of them all and the third episode might be a bit easier than the second one, but it has the toughest boss fight of all three.
 But you can play the episodes in whatever order you prefer.
 The first one, called Shrapnel City is your first battle against Dr. Proton as he attacks with his Techbot army.
 In the second episode (Mission: Moonbase), after defeating Dr. Proton in the previous episode, he flees to his hidden base on the moon and Duke gives chase after him and in the third episode (Trapped in the Future), Dr. Proton uses a time machine to escape to the future, but again Duke follows him for their final confrontation.